OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 FPGA management, including:

 1. Power and thermal management, error reporting, performance reporting, and other infrastructure functions.
-Users can access these functions via sysfs interfaces exposed by FME driver.
+You can access these functions via sysfs interfaces exposed by the FME driver.

 2. Partial Reconfiguration.
-The FME driver registers an FPGA Manager during PR sub-feature initialization; once it receives an `FPGA_FME_PORT_PR` ioctl from user, it invokes the common interface function from FPGA Manager to complete the partial reconfiguration of the bitstream to the given Port.
+The FME driver registers an FPGA Manager during PR sub-feature initialization; once it receives an `FPGA_FME_PORT_PR` ioctl from user-space, it invokes the common interface function from FPGA Manager to complete the partial reconfiguration of the bitstream to the given Port.